YanivBir/K-Means/README.md

 In this project, I implement the k-means algorithm for finding K-clusters, in a time range and stop when I find a smaller Q (Quailty) than a given QM (Quailty).

-I solved the problem by parallel implementation using MPI, OMP and CUDA.
+I solved the problem by parallel and distributed implementation using OMP, CUDA and MPI

 ## The development processes
 Before starting to implement the project, I wrote a small Python program in order to have an